PAIDiPaidThis.com

 Why the price varies so much

-The investigation looked across the whole market, but your own experience depends on local conditions.
-In a town with one dominant chain, prices and choice can look very different from a city with several independents.
-The CMA also found that consolidation was not always visible, because chains kept familiar local names.
-That is why the remedies lean so heavily on transparency: once every practice publishes prices from September 2026, the real bills below become far easier to check against your own quote.
+The investigation looked across the whole market, but your own experience depends on local conditions and who actually owns the practice you use.
+In a town with one dominant chain, prices and choice can look very different from a city with several independents competing for business.
+Ownership matters more than most people realise: the CMA found corporate-owned practices charging 18.3% more on average than independents, and that gap holds even when the treatment looks the same on paper.
+Consolidation was not always visible either, because chains kept familiar local names on the door, so an owner might assume they are dealing with a small independent when the practice is actually part of a group of hundreds.
+Overall prices climbed 63% between 2016 and 2023, a rise the CMA said was not fully explained by costs alone.
+That is why the remedies lean so heavily on transparency.
+Once every practice publishes prices from September 2026, the real bills below become far easier to check against your own quote, and it becomes harder for ownership structure to hide behind a friendly local sign.

 How to pay less

-• Ask about published price lists from September 2026 and compare a few practices before you commit.
+• Ask about published price lists from September 2026 and compare a few practices before you commit to treatment.

-• Use the new £21 cap on prescription fees, then buy medicines online where they are 50-60% cheaper.
+• Use the new £21 cap on prescription fees, then buy the medicines themselves online where they are 50-60% cheaper.

-• Request an itemised estimate for any treatment and query anything that looks unclear.
+• Request an itemised estimate for any treatment and query anything on it that looks unclear or unexplained.

 Common questions